orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern13_TreeOrderedBatchedCallbacks.md

 # Pattern: TreeOrderedBatchedCallbacks

+todo simplify this into a chapter about TreeOrdered iteration on a mutable DOM instead.

 When you run a batch of processes, they can often alter the batch register itself.
 The previous Pattern BatchedCallbacks solved this by simply iterating on a clone of the register, and skipping any elements in the register clone that had been removed from the original register.